stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/mattermost.md

 ### Creating Mattermost Teams for your tenant

 Bill wants each tenant to also have their own Mattermost Teams.
-To Make sure this happens correctly, Bill will first add the `stakater.com/tenant` label to the tenant:
+To make sure this happens correctly, Bill will first add the `stakater.com/mattermost: true` label to the tenant:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1beta1